GeekyNerdFromPh/100-days-of-code/log.md

 **Thoughts**

 It was fun to learn CSS and thinking of my future job , I will definetely use CSS Grid for responsive layouts

+### Day 20: August 25, 2022 - Thursday

+Day 20 of #100DaysOfCode in
+@freeCodeCamp
+ .
+Currently adding some styles and making some fix on my code because it messes up , but will do my best to finish this tomorrow.

+**Thoughts**

+I'm struggling but I will try to finish it tommorow morning